 In contrast, involuntary turnover can be both controllable and uncontrollable.
 Controllable involuntary turnover occurs when organizations terminate employees due to poor performance or policy violations.
 Uncontrollable involuntary turnover includes unexpected events like death, disability, or forced downsizing.

-Causes of Staff Turnover
+Causes of High Employee Turnover

 Staff turnover is a complex issue that can arise due to a variety of factors, some of which are beyond the company’s control, while others can be managed and improved.
 Identifying the common causes of employee turnover can help organizations take proactive steps to retain their valuable talent and create a positive work environment.
 Let’s take a closer look at the key factors contributing to turnover: